RaVeR76/The-Kicks-Fix/testing.md

 #### **Verdict**
-All tests worked above so I am super happy again with the overall fucntionality of my bag page and it looks good on all devices.
+All tests worked above so I am super happy again with the overall functionality of my bag page and it looks good on all devices.
 I did want to have Discount codes working so the user could input the special code at the bag area and a discount would be applied offering more reductions on the overall costs.
 I will have this option available for future implementation but for now I had to let it go !

 ### The Checkout